Daru13/watermaze-learning-model/README.md

-# Reinforcement Learning in a Watermaze
+# Simulate a rat in a watermaze using TD learning

 This is a Python implementation of the **actor-critic model of a rat in a watermaze**, as presented in [A model of hippocampally dependent navigation, using the temporal difference learning rule](https://www.ncbi.nlm.nih.gov/pubmed/10706212) (Foster _et al._, 2000).
 Both RMW and DMP experiments can be simulated, and several kind of plots can be produced.
 However, the coordinate system is not part of this implementation.